 Do you want people to contact you?
 Then make sure your contact information should be prominent or easy to find.

-3. Plan with intent to measure and to identify opportunities to make smart decisions.
+Plan with intent to measure and to identify opportunities to make smart decisions.

 Worse, you have the data that your social media data analyst gave you, but you do not use it at all.

 Use social media data to refine your programs by making changes to meet your goals.

 Focus on the data that has a direct correlation to your goal.

-Your contents could be any of the following.
+Your contents could be any of these: